African art > Textile > Textile Pongo

 Produced by the pygmies of the Ituri forest in the Democratic Republic of Congo, these woven fabrics made of ficus bark fibers were painted by women.
-The men cut wood and hammered the bark, and the women usually used a decoction of gardenia mixed with charcoal ash to draw with their fingers or plant stems patterns similar to the tattoos worn by tribal members.
+The men cut wood and hammered the bark, and the women usually used a decoction of gardenia mixed with charcoal ash to draw designs similar to the tattoos worn by tribal members.

+In this example, parallel graphics have been drawn on a light background.
 The rhythm and the space created between the different signs would also have a link with the polyphonic songs with which the pygmies of Ituri address God.
-Soft touch texture. murumba or nogetwe .
+The fiber is pierced at two knots in the bark.

-This type of fabric, if not worn as a loincloth, could be stretched over the inner walls of the huts.
+This type of cloth, if not worn as a loincloth, could be stretched on the inner walls of the huts.

 Ref : "Art sans pareil" J. Volper ; "Africa, the Art of a Continent" ed.
 Prestel.